 Other than the materials that go inside the tank itself, don’t forget to buy dechlorinator to remove toxic chlorine from the water and a siphon for easily cleaning the aquarium.

 Good staple foods include high-quality betta pellets or freeze-dried bloodworms.
-Finally, invest in an aquarium water test kit so you know when to clean the tank.
+Finally, invest in an aquarium water test strips so you know when to clean the tank.
 If the ammonia and nitrite levels get above 0 ppm or nitrate levels are above 40 ppm, it’s time to do a water change.

 Now that you have all your supplies, here is a step-by-step guide to assembling your aquarium: